My name is Christian Kemp. For most of the past 41 years I’ve lived in the country of Luxembourg, in the heart of Europe.

-I also work as a freelance sports photographer for Luxemburger Wort, Luxembourg’s biggest-selling daily newspaper.
-For the past 10 years, I’ve usually covered at least 100 assignments per year, all of which are also available on my personal photography site, photo.lu.
+I also work as a freelance contributor for Luxemburger Wort, Luxembourg’s biggest-selling daily newspaper.
+In the past 13 years, I’ve covered around 100 sports assignments per year, all of which are also available on my personal photography site, photo.lu.

 I used to define myself as a track&field athlete, or more specifically a sprinter.
 The peak of my athletics career was from about 1998 to 2003.
-At one point, I held the Luxembourgish 200m indoor national record.
-Further achievements were halted by a constant battle with chronic Achilles tendon inflammation that started in 2000.
+In 1998, I ran the Luxembourgish 200m indoor national record (22″00), but lost it a few years later.
+Further achievements were halted by a recurring battle with chronic Achilles tendon inflammation that started in 2000.
 Despite getting operated that year, the left Achilles tendon was still flaring up over the following years.
 As a result, I stopped competitive sprints in early 2006.
 After a few years break, I restarted competing intermittently as a masters athlete, albeit at a much lower performance level.

-In recent years, I’ve also done long distance racing, mostly in the form of Vertical Kilometer races, Skyrunning as well as “normal” trails ranging from 10km to 29km in length.
+In recent years I’ve also done long distance racing, mostly in the form of Vertical Kilometer races, Skyrunning as well as “normal” trails ranging from 10km to 42km in length.

 About this site

-I’ve had an online presence at ckemp.com for over 18 years now.
-Since 1998, this site has been (at various times) my personal homepage, blog, picture gallery and online CV.
+I’ve had an online presence at ckemp.com since 1998.
+This site has served (at various times) my personal homepage, blog, picture gallery and online CV.

 For most of its existence, ckemp.com was powered by custom-written Perl scripts running on top of Apache/Perl/MySQL.
 I’ve recently switched over to a self-hosted WordPress solution so I can concentrate on content, rather than spending time re-inventing the wheel by maintaining a custom back-end.